zahirmaliqi/Sudoku-Validator/README.md

 ## Instructions to run the application

-1.Download the zip file from GitHub found [here](https://github.com/zahirmaliqi/Sudoku-Validator) and after that, extract it.
+1. Download the zip file from GitHub found [here](https://github.com/zahirmaliqi/Sudoku-Validator) and after that, extract it.